 If you want to use parental benefit at the same time, there are certain restrictions.
 Read more about concurrent claims.

 How much will you receive?

 If you are employed, the parental benefit basis is normally calculated on the basis of your income at the start of the leave.
-Please use the parental benefit calculator to calculate how much you will receive in parental benefit payments.

 Employees are also entitled to holiday pay based on their parental benefit.
 It's only the first 12 or 15 weeks (depending your degree of coverage) of the total Parental benefit period that entitles you to holiday pay from NAV (text in norwegian).

 If you are self-employed or a freelance worker, your parental benefit is normally calculated on the basis of your average pensionable income stated in the Tax assessment you have received the last three years.

 Parental benefit is paid in accordance with a daily rate.
 One parental benefit week is equivalent to five benefit days.
 This means you will not be paid parental benefit for Saturdays and Sundays.

 NAV does not cover the part of your income exceeding six times the National Insurance basic amount.